dawsbot/rainge/readme.md

     </tbody>
   </table>

-> Generate accurate date ranges for copyrights
+> A one-liner to generate accurate date ranges for copyrights

 <br>